Addictions (Graduate Certificate)

 Dr. Barb Vesely firstname.lastname@example.org

-- This certificate program provides academic and experiential training intended to prepare persons in counseling for chemical dependency counselor licensure.
+- This graduate certificate program provides academic and experiential training intended to prepare persons in counseling for chemical dependency counselor licensure.

 - Our curriculum prepares you for the Minnesota License Alcohol and Drug (MLADC) comprehensive examination and to become credentialed as a Board Certified Counselor (BCC).